-Also called: Bents (US and Canada)
+Also called: Bents (the US and Canada)

 What is it: A recumbent bike is a bicycle that allows the rider to be in a laid-back position while cycling.
 This position allows for the weight of the rider to be better distributed, so it reduces low back pain and other problems.

-Recumbent bikes come in a large number of types and shapes, including rear-wheel and front-wheel drive, no-hand steering, under-seat steering, over-seat steering, different wheel sizes, and so on.
+Recumbent bikes come in a large number of different types and shapes, including rear-wheel and front-wheel drive, no-hand steering, under-seat steering, over-seat steering, different wheel sizes, and so on.